 These bright line rules have undoubtedly made things easier for you as an investor.
 With these fixed deadlines in place, there can be no ambiguity whatsoever as to when vital pieces of your 1031 exchange transaction must be finished.
 This helps provide investors with peace of mind and keeps the transaction organized.

 But, as mentioned earlier, though the rules of section 1031 have evolved to favor you, this does not necessarily mean that they can be tackled effortlessly on your own.
 Even the most capable investor can still benefit from the expertise of a competent firm.
 CWS Capital Partners has the section 1031 knowledge needed to assist you with your exchange.
-Contact us today for information and to get started.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.